maxcelant/blog/content/books/operating-systems-three-easy-pieces.md

 ## Introduction to Operating Systems
 Each process accesses its own private virtual address space (sometimes just called its address space), which the OS somehow maps onto the physical memory of the machine.

+>[!quote]
-So now you have some idea of what an OS actually does: it takes physical resources, such as a CPU, memory, or disk, and **virtualizes** them.
+>So now you have some idea of what an OS actually does: it takes physical resources, such as a CPU, memory, or disk, and **virtualizes** them.
 It handles tough and tricky issues related to **concurrency**.
 And it stores files **persistently**, thus making them safe over the long-term.

 When a system call is triggered, we enter kernel mode, which has heightened control of the system and can do things like I/O, once that call is over, we return to user mode.

 ## Part I: Virtualization
->[!question]
-> How does an OS allow us to run hundreds or more processes at once?

 **Time sharing** is that idea that the CPU will give each process some time to run.